 - 1. Select a spam message in Mail. - 2.
 Choose SpamSieve Train as Spam from the Message menu to tell SpamSieve that it is spam.
-If messages don't move when trained, please see the Duplicate Apple Mail Accounts section - 3.
+(If messages don't move to the spam mailbox when trained, please see the Duplicate Apple Mail Accounts section.) - 3.
 Drag the message to your inbox and select it again. - 4.
 Choose Apply Rules from the Message menu.

 Note: This will also apply your other Mail rules.